devskale/offpunk/README.md

 * [Xsel](http://www.vergenet.net/~conrad/software/xsel/) allows to `go` to the URL copied in the clipboard without having to paste it (both X and traditional clipboards are supported).
 Also needed to use the `copy` command. (apt-get install xsel)
 * [Chafa](https://hpjansson.org/chafa/) allows to display pictures in your console.
 Install it and browse to an HTML page with picture to see the magic.
 * [Python-pil](http://python-pillow.github.io/) is required to only display the first frame of animated gif with chafa.
+* [Python-setproctitle](https://github.com/dvarrazzo/py-setproctitle) will change the process name from "python" to "offpunk".
+Useful to kill it without killing every python service.

 ## Features